rockwellwindsor/udacity_FEND_connects_sessions/tuesday_group/session_1/README.md

   * Ice-Breaker
     * Go around the room and have everyone introduce themselves
-      * Share what got them interested in this course
+      * Share what got you interested in this course
-      * Share one new thing they have learned so far big or small
+      * Share one new thing you have learned so far big or small
   * Status Check in
     * Discussion of current student progress
     * Lab was recently due, how did that go?